-This DIOM is written to cover the design, installation, and maintenance of Automist, designed for the protection of one- and two-family dwellings, manufactured homes, and townhouses, as analogous to what NFPA 13D does for domestic sprinkler systems 13D sprinklers.
+This DIOM is written to cover the design, installation, and maintenance of Automist 13D, designed for the protection of one- and two-family dwellings, manufactured homes, and townhouses, as with 13D sprinkler systems.

-Automist is not designed for the protection of high-hazard applications such as hotels, offices, and industrial areas.
+Automist 13D is not designed for the protection of high-hazard applications such as hotels, offices, and industrial areas.
 It is also not designed for the protection of multi-family residential systems.

-Automist follows the concept that a domestic suppression system is designed to protect against a fire originating from a single ignition location.
+Automist 13D follows the concept that a domestic suppression system is designed to protect against a fire originating from a single ignition location.